 Reducing your stress is important—not only to your emotional well being but also your physical health.
 There are many non-surgical treatments for rheumatoid arthritis, such as medications and physical therapy, that address the physical nature of the condition.
 But stress management is equally important in reducing your pain.
 In fact, stress can actually affect your perception of pain.

 Simply put, stress weakens your body.
 In a weakened state, you're more vulnerable to RA's symptoms, including painful flare-ups, weakness, and fatigue.
 If you eliminate certain stressful triggers and make healthy behavioral changes, you'll have a better sense of well being.

-How to Reduce Your Stress (and Your Symptoms)
+Help Reduce Your Stress (and Your Symptoms)

 - Exercise.
 Whether you enroll in a water aerobics class or make walking around the park part of your daily routine, exercise promotes good mental health by curbing stress and anxiety.
 Gentle exercise—especially aerobic exercise—is ideal for people with rheumatoid arthritis because it improves mobility and will even help shed a few pounds (which takes pressure off your joints).
 Another big benefit: exercise may even have pain killing and mood lifting effect.

 - Join a support group.
 When you have rheumatoid arthritis, or any painful condition, it's easy to feel alone.
 Joining a support group will connect you with people who understand the pain and emotions you're experiencing.
 The community aspect will also help diminish the sense of isolation that often accompanies pain.

 - Relaxation therapy.
 This therapy aims to calm both the body and mind through making a conscious effort to relax.
 Even if you only have a few minutes to spare, you might find this technique effective at controlling your response to stress.